PanDAWMS/panda-docs/docs/source/architecture/jedi.rst

 Then ``Job Broker`` takes the next task.
 Once enough tasks are processed in the partition, the threads are terminated and the ``Job Generator`` agent takes another partition.

+Post Processor
+^^^^^^^^^^^^^^^^

+Once tasks process all their input data, they are passed to the ``Post Processor`` to be finalized.
+The post-processing step includes various procedures like validation, cleanup, duplication removal of output data, dispatch of email notifications to task owners, trigger processing of child tasks, etc.

+Watch Dog
+^^^^^^^^^^^^^

+``Watch Dog`` periodically takes actions throughout the task lifetime.

+Task Commando
+^^^^^^^^^^^^^^^^

+Users send the following commands to JEDI through the RESTful interface of the PanDA server.
+``Task Commando`` takes actions based on those commands.

+* kill
+   To kill a task.
+All running jobs of the task are killed.

+* finish
+   To finish a task.
+There are two modes of this command.
+The soft finish command disables to generate new jobs for the task and waits until all running jobs are done, while the hard finish command kills all jobs and finishes the task immediately.

+* retry
+   To retry a task.
+The task will process only input data that were unsuccessful in the previous attempt.
+   Hopeless tasks such as broken and failed tasks reject the retry command since there is no reason to retry.

+* incexec
+   To retry a task with new task parameters after looking up the input data.
+This is typically useful when new data are appended to the input data and require changes in some task parameters.

+* pause
+   To pause processing of a task.
+This command disables generating new jobs for the task and pauses queued jobs.

+* resume
+   To resume a paused task.
+This command enables to generate new jobs for the task and releases paused jobs.

+* avalanche
+   To skip the scouting state for a task.
+This command changes the task status to running and triggers generation of remaining jobs for the task.

+Message Processor
+^^^^^^^^^^^^^^^^^^^^

+``Message Processor`` consumes messages sent from various external components through ActiveMQ.
+:doc:`/advanced/msg_processor` describes it in detail.

 --------